-Guest: They opened a new Chinese Restaurant in my neighborhood
+Guest: They opened a new Chinese Restaurant in my neighborhood.

 Host: Do they make you wait forever, then call out Cartwright when they need you?

-Festivus Tip #8: Airing your Grievances can be cleansing for your soul, but think about holding back on certain complaints, such as Grandma's clicking dentures that sound like "La Cucaracha", Uncle Jim's National Guard war stories or Cousin Tim's amazing unibrow.
+Festivus Tip #8: Airing your Grievances can be cleansing for your soul, but think about holding back on certain complaints such as Grandma's clicking dentures that sound like "La Cucaracha," Uncle Jim's National Guard war stories, or Cousin Tim's amazing unibrow.

 Festivus Tip #9: If you are serving paella at your Festivus gathering, make sure you don't make too much.
 You don't want too much!
-Then you'll be wondering "What am I supposed to do with all this Paella?"
+Then you'll be wondering, "What am I supposed to do with all this Paella?"
 Also, make sure you serve some cake after the meal.
 Who doesn't serve cake after a meal?
 What kind of people?
 Would it kill you to put out a pound cake?
 Something!
 You don't want to have people sitting there like idiots drinking coffee without a piece of cake!

-Festivus Tip #10: When looking for old crap to regift at Festivus don't overlook some of the obvious: The Waterpik you won in a computer sales contest, all that extra Chinese gum you accidentally bought, a Cigar Store Indian you once thought was "kitschy" or even a leg lamp collection that is even too "fragile" to be put on display.
+Festivus Tip #10: When looking for old crap to regift at Festivus don't overlook some of the obvious: The Waterpik you won in a computer sales contest, all that extra Chinese gum you accidentally bought, a Cigar Store Indian you once thought was "kitschy, or a leg lamp collection that is even too "fragile" to be put on display.

 Festivus Tip #11: When the Airing of Grievances occurs someone may throw a real doozy at you.
 Whatever it is, you may wish to avoid the subject all together.
 Try to throw them off by telling them that you have a gum guy.
 Tell them that you have a friend in the gum business and if you make one phone call boxes of gum will be delivered right to their door.
-If that doesn't work, try doing some Jose Jimenez impressions... or promise to get them an autograph of Keith Hernandez.
+If that doesn't work, try doing some Jose Jimenez impressions or promise to get them an autograph of Keith Hernandez.

 Festivus Tip #12: Festivus is not over until the head of the household is pinned.
 In wrestling they have a referee, so it might be a good idea to appoint someone as a referee at your Festivus gathering.
 But don't use Granny, she really enjoys it when there is a good tussle.
 She'll probably never declare the match ended.